Application process and cost

 We are excited about your interest in attending Bluffton University.
 As an international student, we are committed to working closely with you as you go through the process of arriving at Bluffton and in the United States.
 Read below for some important steps and information that will assist you in this process.

 - Complete all necessary steps for admission to Bluffton University.

-- If admitted, send a $2,000 advance deposit.
-The preferred method for sending this deposit is to wire it directly to our bank who will notify us it has arrived This deposit is fully refundable should you not be able to attend Bluffton for any reason.
-It is not an additional fee.
-The full $2,000 will be applied to your first semester bill.
+- If you receive financial approval, send a $200 advance deposit to confirm your admittance.
+The preferred method for sending this deposit is to wire it directly to our bank who will notify us it has arrived This deposit is non-refundable.
+It is not, however, an additional fee.
+The full $200 will be applied to your first semester bill.

 - After receipt of your advance deposit, Bluffton will send you the I-20 form necessary for you to apply for your F-1 student visa.